 Are you thinking about starting a chalk festival?
 Awesome!
-We’ve developed this post to give you good tips, dos, and don’ts to organizing an event.
+This post exists to give you good tips, dos, and don’ts to organizing an event.
 We can even connect you with a chalk festival consultant(s) too!
 Reach out to us here.

 When is a good time to have a festival?

-It depends on where you live, but most festivals are in the spring or fall.
-Some one day festivals take place during the summer, but the heat can get brutal so that is not very common.
+It depends on where you live, but many festivals are in the spring or fall.
+Some one day festivals take place during the summer, but depending on where you are the heat can get brutal so that is not as common.

 How long should the festival be?

 A festival can be one day, two days, three days, or even a week!
 It really depends on your needs, how large the chalk drawings are and artist availability.
 You will have to block off a space or close a street for the art to take place and this could cost you in permits.
 You should make the festival as many days as is right for you and your event.